 The BA (Hons) Textiles degree programme will develop your textiles arts practice with a wide range of media and techniques.
 You will also develop your creative capacities in the interpretation and application of imagery, tactile awareness and understanding of the theoretical and conceptual issues central to the practice of textile art.
-The programme focuses on the study of textiles and developing the intellectual, practical and transferable skills.
-It is flexible to your interests, enabling you to become an independent maker of contemporary textiles and accessories or a practical artist using textiles as your media to develop a personal artistic vision or voice.
 Course units at levels 1 and 2 guide you through stages to develop innovative work, showing technical, creative and analytical skills by using a structured approach that is process driven.
-The units at level 3 enable you to focus on your personal interests to further develop your own individual voice using approaches that may be conceptual, or, for example, relate to the market place or the environment.
+The units at level 3 enable you to focus on your personal interests to further develop your own individual voice.

-- Widen access to education in textiles at undergraduate level through Open and Flexible Learning.
+- Widen access to education in textiles at undergraduate level through Open and Flexible Distance Learning.

 - Ensure you gain the traditional skills in textiles to form a solid foundation for further development.

 - Provide an intellectually stimulating programme of study based on high quality study material and tutor support.

 - Develop your creative capacities and your ability in interpretation and application.